OPEN: Mon - Sat 10-5; Sun 11-5 Click for Timed-Entry Admission

 MARK HAMILTON OSTRANDER - Storyteller / Content Creator / Educator

-Mark has spent time as an award-winning audiovisual producer for museum exhibitions and public learning spaces, a creative technologist for public broadcasting and higher education, and a communication designer for the recording industry.
+Mark has spent time as an award-winning audiovisual producer for museum exhibitions and public learning spaces; a creative technologist for public broadcasting and higher education; and, a communication designer for the recording industry.
 More recently, he has sought to maximize the “human factor” in professional life while working in community nutrition, outdoor education, and public history.
-He is currently working on an illustrated and annotated visual re-interpretation of Bronson Alcott’s Orphic Sayings.
+Mark is currently at work on an illustrated and annotated visual re-interpretation of Bronson Alcott’s Orphic Sayings.

-DAVID E. STOREY - Associate Professor of the Practice in Philosophy @ Boston College
+DAVID E. STOREY - Professor of Philosophy @ Boston College

 daily schedule of presentationsRegister for the Seriesinformation about the school of philosophy